rogerkeays/racket-fluent/README.md

     # replace the mapping
     $ xmodmap -e "keycode 51=U2192 U21D2 ccedilla Ccedilla braceright breve braceright"

-This maps the cedilla key to →, and shift-cedilla to ⇒.
-You could use the menu key, window key, pause, insert, caps lock, or any othe useless key on your keyboard.
+This maps the cedilla key to `→`, and shift-cedilla to `⇒`.
+You could use the menu key, window key, pause, insert, caps lock, or any other useless key on your keyboard.
 Making this change permanent depends on your session manager.
 Search duckduckgo for details.

 ## Convenience Procedures